albar965/littlenavmap-manual/en/ROUTEDESCR.md

 Examples: `KEAT`, `CYPU`, `S16`.

 `ALTERNATES`: Alternate airports are optional and are simply appended to the flight plan.
+Alternates cannot be used in combination with an approach procedure.

 `SPEEDALT`: An optional entry that contains the cruise speed and altitude.
 See below for a details.

 `ENROUTE`: This is a list of either `WAYPOINT` or a `AIRWAYWAYPOINT` forming the actual flight plan.
 The first entry has to be an airport, waypoint, VOR or NDB.

 `WAYPOINT`: A waypoint, VOR, NDB, airport or user defined coordinates.
 See below for a details about coordinates.
 A waypoint can be prefixed with `DCT` to indicate a direct connection not using an airway.
+Waypoints can be suffixed with an optional `/SPEEDALT` value although this is ignored.

 Examples: `TAU`, `BOMBI`, `AST`, `CL`, `EDDF`.